mattfmiller/template-webpack/README.md

 ## Setup/Installation Requirements

-* Install program by cloning this repository.
+* View program by cloning repository from _URL_.
-* Run 'npm install' in terminal.
+* Run 'npm install' in project root directory in terminal.
-* Run 'npm build' in terminal.
+* Run 'npm run build' in terminal to bundle and build project distribution folder.
+* Run 'npm test' in terminal to view jasmine tests
+* Run 'npm run start' in terminal to view project in development mode.
 * If needed, create .env file in project's root directory that contains your API keys in the form: API_KEY=[YOUR API_KEY GOES HERE]

 ## Known Bugs